Living Away From Home Allowance (“LAFHA”) in Australia

 The criteria for the Living Away From Home Allowance tax concession (LAFHA) changed under new rules which took effect from 1 October 2012.

-Note: An original proposal for Living-away-from-home allowance to be treated as an expense allowance, and therefore assessable income of the employee rather than a fringe benefit, did not go ahead.
+(An original proposal for Living-away-from-home allowance to be treated as an expense allowance, and therefore assessable income of the employee rather than a fringe benefit, did not proceed.)

 Key points from the October 2012 amendments: